9diov/myblog/content/about.md

 ---
 title: "About me"
 ---

-Programmer, engineering manager, co-founder and avid reader from Vietnam.
+## About Me

+I’m a programming languages nerd, endlessly curious about different paradigms and abstraction models.
+Over the years, I've explored everything from Lisp to Rust, embracing each language as a lens to sharpen my thinking.

-I am a programming language nerd, learned and tried many programming languages across different paradigms.
-At work, I helped my engineering team to work on [AMQL](https://docs.holistics.io/as-code/amql/), a pair of configuration and query languages that is the core technology of our flagship product.
+At work, I helped creating [AMQL](https://docs.holistics.io/as-code/amql/), a pair of purpose-built configuration and query languages at the heart of [Holistics](https://holistics.io), our flagship business intelligence platform.
+AMQL is our attempt to bring the declarative power of code to data modeling and analysis — think piped-SQL meets statically-typed YAML, designed for scale and collaboration.

-While working as a co-founder of Holistics, I learned business strategy and management to help building the vision and strategy for the company.
+As a co-founder at Holistics, I naturally took on roles beyond engineering — from shaping product strategy to navigating the trade-offs of startup growth.
+I’ve learned to blend systems thinking with business strategy, helping build a company where engineering and vision reinforce each other.

-As an engineering manager, I worked on teaching our team members the basics of problem solving, technical writing, software design, coaching, and a few other skills.
+In my role as an engineering manager, I focus on the meta-skills of building great teams: problem-solving frameworks, technical writing, software architecture, and coaching.
+I’m especially interested in teaching juniors how to think clearly and design software that lasts.

-I have a broad interest in the topic of building software as tools for thoughts, the "bicycle of the mind".
+I have a deep interest in building software as **tools for thought** — the kind of technology that augments reasoning and creativity, like Engelbart’s “bicycle for the mind.”
+I’m drawn to ideas that sit at the intersection of engineering, cognition, and design.

-For personal improvement, I studied a bit of Buddhism, Taoism and Stoicism.
-These provide useful perspectives and practices for me to deal with the difficulties of life.
+For personal growth, I’ve studied elements of Buddhism, Taoism, and Stoicism.
+These philosophies offer pragmatic perspectives for dealing with uncertainty, complexity, and life’s inevitable difficulties — both in code and beyond.

+---

+*This blog is where I think in public — through essays, code, and questions worth asking.*